tardate/LittleArduinoProjects/Electronics101/SwitchPJFET/README.md

 It does seem to be good protection in case Vgs becomes reverse biased and significant current flow through the gate is possible.

+### The Code
+... doesn't do anything special - just an amplified Blink!
+It uses a digital out pin to turn the JFET on and off.

 ## Construction

 ![Breadboard](./assets/SwitchPJFET_bb.jpg?raw=true)